HEY, I'M KIM

 I’ve always been a curious and creative person.

 Hours upon hours of my youth were spent drawing, painting, and sculpting.
 I would work in any medium to make my imagination real and tangible to others.

-As the youngest of six siblings, I didn’t often have the trendiest and most popular toys, but I did always have a pencil and paper to express myself.
+As the youngest of six siblings, I often didn’t have the trendiest and most popular toys, but I always had a pencil and paper to express myself.

 When it came time to choose a course of study for college, I decided to major in Anthropology.

 I can hear you chuckling, but I loved it- I really, really did.